 The Raiffa model presented above is considered ideal.
-However, for it to be applicable, the services provided by members of cross-border e-commerce vertical alliances must be consistent, namely $F = \frac{1}{n}$ [14](He et al,2018).
+However, for it to be applicable, the services provided by members of cross-border e-commerce vertical alliances must be consistent, namely $F = \frac{1}{n}$ (L14) (He et al,2018).
 In reality, the service content undertaken by the vertical alliance members of cross-border e-commerce differs, as do their contributions to the business.
 As a result, there is some discrepancy between the ideal model and the actual profit distribution.
 The cross-border e-commerce platform, as the leading party, is responsible for integrating and coordinating all resources involved in cross-border e-commerce and providing a range of supporting services.
 Domestic logistics service providers are responsible not only for transferring commodities to international carriers but also for commodity procurement, warehousing, transportation, and inventory management.
-International carriers are responsible for transporting goods across borders, while foreign logistics service providers are responsible for transporting members, while foreign logistics service providers are responsible for the warehousing and distribution of overseas goods.
+International carriers are responsible for transporting goods across borders, while foreign logistics service providers are responsible for the warehousing and distribution of overseas goods.
 This paper revises the Raiffa model based on the services undertaken by alliance members.